-Name of the institution / Roles and responsibilities organisation TD PIU of the Ministry of Transport and Maritime Affairs Overall responsibility for the development and implementation of the RPF and RAPs Role of the Beneficiary of Expropriation (except for the Budva boulevard section) Government of Montenegro Proclamation of public interest (except for the Budva boulevard section) Budva Municipal Assembly Proclamation of public interest for the Budva boulevard section Ministry of Finance of Montenegro Securing the necessary funds for land acquisition Design teams Organisation of community meetings in cooperation with the municipalities, to disclose the planned road footprints and seek feedback on the need to avoid affecting important assets Revision of the design to ensure physical and economic displacement has been avoided to the extent possible Real Estate Directorate of Montenegro, including municipal offices Forms the Commission for Value Assessment, which is in charge of appraising affected land and assets Acts as the administrative authority which facilitates expropriation in the municipality where land is being acquired (for example, invites owners/users of affected properties to meetings and individual hearings, passes the decision on expropriation, facilitates meetings encouraging the conclusion of amicable agreements on compensation between the Beneficiary of Expropriation and the affected owner/user).
-Municipalities on whose territories construction / reconstruction of road In the case of the Budva boulevard, the municipality acts as the Beneficiary of Expropriation (represented by the Secretariat for Property Protection)
+Name of the institution / organization Roles and responsibilities TD PIU of the Ministry of Transport and Maritime Affairs Government of Montenegro Ministry of Finance of Montenegro Design teams Overall responsibility for the development and implementation of the RPF and RAPs Role of the Beneficiary of Expropriation Proclamation of public interest Securing the necessary funds for land acquisition Organization of community meetings in cooperation with the municipalities, to disclose the planned road footprints and seek feedback on the need to avoid affecting important assets Revision of the design to ensure physical and economic displacement has been avoided to the Real Estate Directorate of Montenegro, including municipal offices extent possible Forms the Commission for Value Assessment, which is in charge of appraising affected land and assets Acts as the administrative authority which facilitates expropriation in the municipality where land is being acquired (for example, invites owners/users of affected properties to meetings and individual hearings, passes the decision on expropriation, facilitates meetings encouraging the conclusion of amicable agreements on compensation between the Beneficiary of Expropriation and the affected owner/user).
+Municipalities on whose territories reconstruction of road sections is being carried out: Bijelo Polje Berane Rožaje Pljevlja Budva Bar Mojkovac Municipalities cooperate with the TD PIU in identifying the whereabouts of affected owners/users of land, in organizing meetings with affected people, in informing affected people on key project milestones (e.g. start of expropriation, construction, traffic management) and on ways they can approach the TD PIU with grievances, etc.

+Name of the institution / Roles and responsibilities

+organization

+Podgorica

+Tivat

+• Kotor

+Danilovgrad

+Budva

-Name of the institution / organisation Roles and responsibilities sections is being carried out: Budva Nikšić Bijelo Polje Rožaje Ulcinj Mojkovac Municipalities cooperate with the TD PIU in identifying the whereabouts of affected owners/users of land, in organizing meetings with affected people, in informing affected people on key project milestones (e.g. start of expropriation, construction, traffic management) and on ways they can approach the TD PIU with grievances, etc. Construction contractors Inform owners and users of land in the area where construction activities will be carried out, about the start and planned end date of these activities.
+Construction contractors Inform owners and users of land in the area where construction activities will be carried out, about the start and planned end date of these activities.
 Take measures to secure the construction sites, minimize construction nuisances and ensure uninterrupted access to properties along the footprint of the road section being constructed / reconstructed, as well as complete reinstatement of land after use, where applicable.

-Service providers (for example, municipal centre for social welfare, employment bureau, training organisations, etc.) Provision of resettlement and / or livelihood restoration assistance in cooperation with the TD PIU.
+Service providers (for example, municipal centre for social welfare, Provision of resettlement and / or livelihood restoration assistance in cooperation with the TD PIU.

+employment bureau,

+training organisations, etc.)